-Our result shows that it is NP-hard to approximate the MWT with a relative approximation error better than $O(1/n^2)$.
+Our result shows that it is NP-hard to approximate the MWT with a relative approximation error which is better than $O(1/n^2)$.
 This does not rule out the existence of a PTAS.
-So far, attempts to extend techniques from geometric approximation algorithms to the MWT problem have only led to constant factor approximations (see [3] for a survey).
+Until very recently, attempts to extend techniques from geometric approximation algorithms to the MWT problem have only led to constant factor approximations (see [3] for a survey).
+Remy and Steger [30] showed that it is possible to compute a $(1 + \varepsilon)$ -approximation of the MWT in time